Interstate 69 in Indiana: Construction (1960s–1970s)

-Like all Interstate Highways in Indiana, the original I-69 was constructed in segments which, when all were complete, made up the route that exists today.
+Like all Interstate Highways in Indiana, the original I-69 was constructed in segments which, when all were complete, made up the route that exists today north of Indianapolis.
 There were 11 segments in the federally approved original route between I-465 in the Castleton neighborhood of northeastern Indianapolis and the Michigan state line.

 The first section of I-69 to be completed in Indiana was the 10.16 mi stretch in Allen County around the west and north sides of Fort Wayne between the former Upper Huntington Road (now Jefferson Boulevard), which then carried US 24 and SR 37, and Coldwater Road, which, at the time, was US 27 (later SR 327, but now neither).
 This initial portion of I-69 freeway opened to traffic on October 23, 1962.
 The 11th and final segment (of the original route) to be completed was the 5.05 mi stretch between the north leg of I-465 in Indianapolis and the split with SR 37 at Fishers, which fully opened to traffic on November 16, 1971.

 Expansion on a national scale (1990s and beyond)

 Long after the route's original completion, I-69 was divided into a number of SIUs dealing with a proposed extension of the freeway to the Mexican border in Texas.
-The original 157.30 mi section of I-69 in Indiana in its entirety is now part of SIU 1.
+The original 157.30 mi section of I-69 in Indiana in its entirety is now part of segment of independent utility 1 (SIU 1).

 When the United States Congress enacted the Intermodal Surface and Transportation Efficiency Act in the mid-1990s, it established High Priority Corridors 18 and 20.
 Together, these corridors mandate the construction of an Interstate Highway from Port Huron, Michigan, to Brownsville, Texas.
 The new highway was designated I-69.
 The routing of the highway has proven to be controversial in Indiana, as it was to become a planned toll road in southern Indiana called Southern Indiana Toll Road (SITR).
 After nearly 10 years of studies and close coordination between the Federal Highway Administration (FHWA), the US Army Corps of Engineers (USACE), the Environmental Protection Agency (EPA), and INDOT, the final route for I-69 between Indianapolis and Evansville was announced in March 2004.
-At that time, it was still uncertain when the extension would be built, since no funds were available to construct the $1.8-billion highway.
-Nonetheless, the FHWA and INDOT have been extremely methodical in the environmental studies required for SITR to be built.
-State and federal highway officials opted to use a two-tier environmental study along with close coordination with USACE, the EPA, and other state and federal agencies to ensure the proposed route can withstand any legal challenge that may be brought forth by opponents.
-While officials have performed studies on dozens of possible alignments over the past 30 years, the most recent round of environmental studies for SITR have been ongoing since 1992.
+At that time, it was still uncertain when the extension would be built since no funds were available to construct the $1.8-billion highway.
+Nonetheless, the FHWA and INDOT were extremely methodical working on in close coordination with USACE, the EPA, and other state and federal agencies on the two-tiered environmental studies required for I-69.